magento/architecture/design-documents/graph-ql/storefront-api.md

 ### API Segregation

 Let's consider the necessity of introducing 2 dedicated APIs for Search (full text search) and Filtration of entities data.
-Taking into account that Full Text Search is both filtration and sorting (by relevance) operation, and the limitation on sorting we introduced above, there is no sense to have *getSort()* method for Full Text Search requests (as ordering by relevance is always pre-defined).
+Taking into account that Full Text Search is both filtration (non zero relevance) and sorting (by relevance desc) operation, and the limitation to have only one field we sort by, there is no sense to provide a method which set sorting for Search API as ordering by relevance is always pre-defined.

 | ProductSearchRequestCriteria         | ProductFilterRequestCriteria |